26/04/2023

 Certification of products in a country also depends on compliance with the relevant specifications and standards, performance and safety requirements.
 Demonstrably proving this is not least a question of correct, consistent and MDR-compliant terminology.
 This means that the terminology needs to remain consistently close to the product and the documentation must always be up to date.

 Since there is an intrinsic high degree of specialised language in medicine and medical technology, terminology work in this field is also very advanced.
-In most cases, the wheel does not have to be reinvented for companies in this sector, because there are existing terminology guidelines from many contexts or the terminology from regulations such as the MDR guidelines apply.
+In most cases, the wheel does not have to be reinvented for companies in this sector, because there is existing terminology from many contexts or the terminology from regulations such as the MDR guidelines apply.
 Here, it must be ensured that the terminology is used and integrated correctly in the text creation and translation processes.

 Everyone benefits from defined and consistent terminology